 4. Vibration characterization via LDV

 4.1.
 Place a transducer in pogo-plate contact on the LDV stage.
 Connect the pogo-probe leads to the signal generator.
-Ensure that the correct objective is selected in the acquisition software (Table of Materials) and focus the microscope on the surface of the transducer.
+Ensure that the objective in use is selected in the acquisition software (Table of Materials) and focus the microscope on the surface of the transducer.

 4.2.
 Deﬁne the scan points by selecting Deﬁne scan points or proceed to step 4.3 if performing a continuous scan.